 Mueller’s offense was dynamic in 2016 with Tomlin under center.
 The Bears averaged 36.6 points and 482.9 yards per game, and set six WashU single-season records: passing yards (3,895), pass completions (314), touchdown passes (38), total offense (5,312), points scored (403) and touchdowns scored (54).
 WashU posted an 8-3 mark, won both the UAA and SAA titles, and advanced to the NCAA playoffs for the third time in school history.

 Mueller came to Washington University after serving as an assistant coach in football and wrestling at Maplewood Richmond Heights High School.
 In 2004, he was named the M.W.A.
 (Missouri Wrestling Association) District 1-Class 1 Assistant Coach of the Year.
 Prior to his stint at Maplewood, he was a graduate assistant at Northern Illinois University (2001) and a student assistant coach at Lindenwood University (1999-2000).

-A four-year member of the football team at Lindenwood, Mueller helped lead his team to its first-ever national playoff appearance in school history in 1998.
+A four-year member of the football team at Lindenwood, Mueller helped lead his team to its first national playoff appearance in school history in 1998.
 He was selected for several awards at the university, conference, and national level during his playing career.
 Mueller graduated from Lindenwood in 2000 with a bachelor’s degree in physical education, and in 2006 with a master’s degree in education.

-He and his wife, Kari, have two children, Corbin (4) and Adelaide (3).
+He and his wife, Kari, have three children, Corbin (7), Adelaide (6) and August (2).